openedx/edx-platform/cms/djangoapps/coursegraph/README.rst

 Querying Coursegraph
 ====================

-Coursegraph is queryable using the `Cypher`_ query language.
+CourseGraph is queryable using the `Cypher`_ query language.
 Open edX learning content is represented in Neo4j using a straightforward scheme:

 * A node is an XBlock usage.